 These are completely different things.
 I always recommend WordPress.org.

-Step Two: Free Blog vs. Self-hosted
+Free Blog vs. Self-hosted

 This is many times better than having someone else be the decider of your blog quality.
 You can run and manage your own blog without having anyone edit it or remove it.

-You also decide which kind of advertisement is going to be displayed on your blog as opposed to the free blogs where the advertisements can be totally different from the niche of your content.
-For instance if you intend to start a photography blog, then you might opt for themes that put more emphasis on images than on text.
+This step depends on what you are going to use your blog for.
+For instance, if you intend to start a photography blog.
+You might opt for themes that put more emphasis on images than on text.

 Step Four: Add content

-Once you’ve established your general plan and approach concerning blogging, along with your objectives and goals, you need to think of the content you want to put out there and how you want to display it.
+Once you’ve established your general plan and approach concerning blogging, along with your objectives and goals.
+You need to think of the content you want to put out there and how you want to display it.

 If you want to grow your readership and attract new visitors, keeping your blog active is a key element.

-Step Five: Promoting your blog
+Step Five: Promotion

-The best way to promote your blog and reach a specific target audience is through social media.
-If you want to build an audience, you need to reach out to other bloggers and perhaps even plan some collaboration out to get publicity and spread the word about your blog.
+The best way to promote and reach a specific target audience is through social media.
+If you want to build an audience, you need to reach out to other bloggers.
+And perhaps even plan some collaboration out to get publicity and spread the word about your blog.

-Step Six: Monetize your blog
+Step Six: Monetize

-This step concerns people who are interested in getting revenue from blogging, and want to pursue blogging as a profession.
+This step concerns people who are interested in getting revenue from blogging and want to pursue blogging as a profession.

 You can definitely add additional income depending on what your blog is about.
-Say you run a lifestyle blog, you can reach out to companies to strike some kind of deal where you promote their product on one of your blog posts in exchange for certain privileges or an X amount of money, depending on the longevity of the post and the traffic your blog gets etc.
+Say you run a lifestyle blog, you can reach out to companies to strike some kind of deal where you promote their product on one of your posts in exchange for certain privileges or an X amount of money, depending on the longevity of the post and the traffic your blog gets, etc.